sudoer-Huatao/Calc-ULTRA/README.md

 # Acknowledgements

-A special thanks to @Haobot for troubleshooting and feedback.
+A general thank-you to all GitHub users who gave feedback, and a SPECIAL THANK-YOU to @Haobot for troubleshooting and feedback!

 This program was made using SymPy and SciPy for calculation and Matplotlib and NumPy for graphing.